margols/330-PLP/README.md

 r=x-z; Output will be stored in ans
 Assigns the value of x - z to r

-x+z  #Will store the output in ans, printing it out to the terminal as well
+x+z  %Will store the output in ans, printing it out to the terminal as well

 ```
 - CODE EXAMPLE FOR MULTIPLICATION and DIVISION